Oil prices fall on expectation Russia, Saudi Arabia will raise output

-Brent crude futures, the international benchmark for oil prices, were at $73.05 per barrel at 0036 GMT, down 39 cents, or 0.5 percent, from their last close.
+Brent crude futures LCOc1, the international benchmark for oil prices, were at $73.05 per barrel at 0036 GMT, down 39 cents, or 0.5 percent, from their last close.

 The drops came after crude futures fell around 3 percent on Friday, hurt by concerns about rising output and a U.S.-China trade row.